RAF Bridgnorth: Second World War

-Post World War II
+Post Second World War

-Only after the war ended in 1945 could the Station revert to its original task of providing basic training to recruits, as the No.7 School of Recruit Training.
+Only after the war ended in 1945 could the Station revert to its original task of providing basic training to recruits, as the No. 7 School of Recruit Training.
 It retained that name until closure in 1963.
 The unit badge carried the Latin motto Haec porta moenia viri (This is the gate, the walls are men).

 In December 1943, a flu epidemic on the station meant that all the WAAF personnel were moved off camp so that their quarters and living areas could be fumigated.
-Training continued with Basic Recruits being billeted in hangars around the base.
+Training continued with basic recruits being billeted in hangars around the base.

 On Armistice Sunday 6 November 1949, a massed parade of 3,400 men supported the Mayor of Bridgnorth.
 On 12 April 1950 the Borough of Bridgnorth granted RAF Bridgnorth the Freedom of Entry to the town.
-It was the first RAF Station to be granted Freedom of Entry in the UK.
+It was the first RAF Station to be granted Freedom of Entry in the United Kingdom.
 Also in 1950, No 7 School of Recruit Training was 'adopted' by Training Command under a patronage scheme that saw all 5 recruit training schools being adopted by one of the Royal Air Force Commands.

 On 7 June 1951, RAF Bridgnorth exercised its right for the first time to march through the town, via the North Gate, with bayonets fixed, drums beating and colours flying.
-A Lancaster flew overhead.
+An Avro Lancaster flew overhead.
 That was only possible after the RAF Service had received the King's Colours on 26 May 1951.

 Tens of thousands of recruits passed through Bridgnorth for their initial eight weeks training or ‘square bashing’ as it was called and included entertainer Des O’Connor, comedian Ronnie Corbett and ex-test cricketers Cyril Washbrook and Raman Subba Row.
 One of the notable commanders on recruit training after the Second World War was Squadron Leader George 'Johnny' Johnson, one of the aircrew who took part in the Dambusters Raid.

 The Station closed down on Friday 8 February 1963.
 A commemorative plaque was unveiled on the former '3' Wing mess hall / cook house chimney on 28 May 1994.
 The chimney is now in the part of the former RAF Station that has been designated a Country Park.